 Katadyn Pocket Water Microfilter Review

-In my opinion, a water filter is one of the most important pieces of gear you can carry.
-Without water, your chances of surviving for any length of time are pretty minimal.
+A water filter is one of the most important pieces of gear you can carry.
+Without water, your chances of surviving for any length of time are pretty small.
 Not having enough clean drinkable water prevents your body from carry out its normal functions, and can lead to death in as little as three days (possibly much sooner in harsh desert environments).

 Whether you’re a hiker, a prepper or just someone who enjoys wilderness activities, having a way to obtain clean drinkable water is essential to your survival.
 While there are a number of water filters on the market, there is only one that I trust enough to put in my bugout bags, and carry as my main form of filtration when hiking.
 That Filter is the Katadyn Pocket Water Microfilter.